jclausen/cbmongodb/README.md

 	//an array of servers to connect to hosts= [

 		{
 			serverName='ds012345.mongolab.com',
 			serverPort='12345',
 			//Note that auth credentials are required for the first server only.
 All other instances assume duplicate credentials username="myUsername",
 			password="my53cUr3P455",
 			authenticationDB="myremotedb"
 		}

 	  ],
+  	//the default client options
+	clientOptions = {
+		//The connection timeout in ms (if omitted, the timeout is 30000ms) "connectTimeout":2000
+	},

   	//The default database to connect to
 	db 	= "mydbname",
 	//whether to permit viewing of the API documentation